 Going To The Sun Gallery is located in the heart of beautiful, downtown, Whitefish, Montana.
 We offer fine original art, custom made jewelry, and a wide array of bronzes.
 Local Montana artists are highlighted and artists from Canada and the U.S. are represented.

-Artists included in the Gallery: Virginia Baude, Kevin Bowers, James Corwin, Dustin Curtis, Brent Flory, Ritch Gaiti, Patricia Griffin, Ken Hansen, Tom Hjorleifson, Gary Johnson, Lance Johnson, Chip Jones, Cheryl King, Weldon Kirk, Dan Knepper, Joe Kronenberg, Dallen Lambson, Hayden Lambson, Karen Leigh, Ron Lesser, Jennifer Li, Cory James Mclaughlin, Dave McNally, Katherine McNeill, Krystii Melaine, Tom Morrison, Jack Muir, Wanda Mumm, Michael Naranjo, Norma Lee Pfaff, Reg Parsons, Helen Rietz, Yvette Rosa, Ceal Swift, Katherine Taylor, Carol Lee Thompson, Sally Vannoy, Diane Whitehead, and Tim Wold.
+Artists included in the Gallery: Virginia Baude, Kevin Bowers, James Corwin, Dustin Curtis, Brent Flory, Ritch Gaiti, Patricia Griffin, Ken Hansen, Tom Hjorleifson, Gary Johnson, Lance Johnson, Chip Jones, Cheryl King, Weldon Kirk, Dan Knepper, Joe Kronenberg, Dallen Lambson, Hayden Lambson, Ron Lesser, Jennifer Li, Cory James Mclaughlin, Dave McNally, Krystii Melaine, Tom Morrison, Jack Muir, Wanda Mumm, Michael Naranjo, Norma Lee Pfaff, Reg Parsons, Helen Rietz, Yvette Rosa, Ceal Swift, Katherine Taylor, Carol Lee Thompson, Sally Vannoy, Diane Whitehead, and Tim Wold.

 The gallery is open daily to offer beautiful findings to Enhance your Civilized Wilderness, or by appointment to accommodate your schedule.
 Thank you for viewing Going To The Sun Gallery.